 - To ensure accuracy, you should watch the scale while using the tool

-How to use the the Split-Beam Torque Wrenches
+How to use the Split-Beam Torque Wrenches

-Well the next question is how to use a beam torque wrench.
+Well, the next question is how to use a beam torque wrench.
 As mentioned, using a beam torque wrench is simple and easy.
 There are two simple steps to follow:

 - Make sure the scale shows zero.
 Input the desired torque level into the wrench scale.
 Remember always to consult the manufacturer’s instructions as applying too much torque can damage the bolt or fastener.

 - Attach the socket to the bolt in order to tighten or loosen it.
-Turn in clockwise direction to tighten the bolt and counter-clockwise to loosen it.
+Turn in a clockwise direction to tighten the bolt and counter-clockwise to loosen it.
 Stop once you reach the required amount of torque.

 If you're looking for an organizer to organize your wrenches, make sure to check out these wrench organizers.